noahehall/theBookOfNoah/0current/languages/javascript/opensource/tanstack.md

 #### plugins

 - Query key factory: plugin for declaring all query keys in a single file
+  - createQueryKeyStore: fn for constructing an object of all your query keys
 - react query kit: makes react query hooks reusable and typesafe
+  - createQuery: constructor fn that strongly types a query, returning a hook for execution
+- persistQueryClient: stores queryClient in storage for later use
+  - requires setting queryClient.cacheTime and persistQueryClient.maxAge to same value
+  - you can bust the cache programmatically by calling one of the fns on the docs -

 ### terms